 Need your transcript back fast?
 This is usually no problem, however, rush fees cost more than the standard turnaround time.
 The legal transcription service also must ensure there are enough staff to do it, and consider the current workload.

-At Transcription Outsourcing, we like to organize our pricing system in categories.
+At Ditto Transcripts, we like to organize our pricing system in categories.

 The categories make it easy for both us and our clients to understand.